nandakishore00/RockPaperScissors/README.md

 # Rock-paper-scisssors
-This repo is about rock paper scissors game.
-As of now its just an amateur repo.
+This project is all about clasic rock paper scissors game.
+This game doesn't have any css styles, its just vanilla js and html.